benkaan001/sql-generation-utilities/README.md

 ### Functionality

 * Reads a list of `SCHEMA.TABLE` names from an input text file.
-* Handles variations in input format (e.g., leading commas, whitespace).
+* Handles variations in input format (e.g., leading commas, whitespace, comments starting with `#`).
 * For each valid table entry, it creates a `.sql` file named after the table (e.g., `TCUSTOMER_MASTER.sql`).
 * Populates each file with a predefined BTEQ skeleton template, inserting the specific schema and table name where appropriate.